LLNL/hatchet-tutorial/notebooks/common/documentation/base-query-language-06.md

 ## Category 6: Predicate Combination through Conjunction (AND)

 Category 6 expands on combining query predicates by combining them with the `AND` logical operator.
-The Object-based Dialect of the Hatchet Query Language allows us to use intersection (AND) in query node predicates.
+The base Query Language of the Hatchet Query Language allows us to use intersection (AND) in query node predicates.